 You can install the FM transmitter in a standard component rack or on a suitable surface such as a bench or desk.
 In any case, the area should be as clean and well ventilated as possible.
 Always allow for at least 2 cm of clearance under the unit for ventilation.
 If you set the transmitter on a flat surface, install spacers on the bottom cover plate.
 If you install the transmitter in a rack, provide adequate clearance above and below.
 Do not locate the transmitter directly above a hot piece of equipment.

 2.2 Power Connections

-The FM600 can operate on any voltage between 120 and 240 volts AC (50 or 60 Hz; single phase).
+The FM600 operates best on 240 volts AC (50 or 60 Hz; single phase).
+The power cord that is included has a supply end that can only be plugged into 240 volts.